Soccer-Japan advance in Asian WC qualifying as Osako scores five | Sports-Games

 Yuya Osako's five-goal haul helped Japan to a 10-0 rout of Myanmar on Friday that sealed the Samurai Blues' place in the next phase of Asia's qualifying tournament for the 2022 World Cup in Qatar.

-Japan's victory, their sixth straight in qualifying for next year's finals, means they cannot be knocked off the top of Group F and take one of the 12 places available in the third round of the continent's qualifying competition.
-The game originally been scheduled to be played in March, but was postponed until Friday due to civil unrest in Myanmar.
+Japan's victory, their sixth straight in qualifying for next year's finals, means they cannot be knocked off the top of Group F and will take one of the 12 places available in the third round of the continent's qualifying competition.
+The game was originally scheduled to be played in March, but was postponed amid a deadly crackdown by Myanmar's military on nationwide anti-coup protests.

-About 30 protesters gathered outside the Fukuda Denshi Arena holding placards saying "Myanmar's soccer team does not represent its citizens" and there were some signs of dissent against the regime from players.
-On the pitch, Japan made light work of Antoine Hey's side, with Takumi Minamino opening the scoring early before Osako went on a spree that gave the home side a comfortable win.
+As the Myanmar national anthem was played, none of the country's players appeared to sing and several squad members lowered their heads.
+One player made a three-finger gesture that symbolises the pro-democracy movement's defiance.
+About 30 protesters gathered outside the Fukuda Denshi Arena holding placards saying: "Myanmar's soccer team does not represent its citizens."

-Minamino's deft finish from close range in the eighth minute finished off an incisive move by the Japanese that highlighted the gulf in class between the teams.
-Osako headed in the second after Yuto Nagatomo's overlapping run and cross, and the Werder Bremen striker added Japan's third from the penalty spot after Hiroki Sakai had been upended.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)